leonidg/gitdoc/Git.md

 ### Our second commit

-If you want, you can also exclude the `-m` option when creating a commit, in which case Git will open up your configured editor to let you write out your commit message.
-This is nice if you want to write a long one, especially if it contains newlines.
-We'll do that for the `baz.txt` file.
-First, let's add it to the staging area
+For our second commit, we're going to include `baz.txt`.
+First, let's add it to the staging area:

 ```
 $ git add baz.txt